Our highlights from the Northland

 Some of our highlights in the Northland

-After we had picked up our camper, we went grocery shopping so that we had something to eat for the next few days.
+After we had picked up our campervan, we went grocery shopping so that we had something to eat for the next few days.

 Tip: the least expensive grocery store in New Zealand is PAK’nSAVE.
 Make sure to save your receipt voucher for discounted petrol.
 Note that you can only redeem the petrol vouchers at the same PAK’nSAVE that you purchased your groceries from and are also limited by date.